alexsam29/MyCheckUp/Backlog.md

 > - As an admin, I should be able to maintain the FAQs section so that visitors have access to updated FAQs.
 > - As a visitor, I should be able to search for an answer so that I can find a solution to the problem.

+### Homepage
+> - As a visitor, I should be able to see what this website provides, so that I can see if it suits my needs.
+> - As a visitor, I should be able to see if this website is secure enough for private information.
+> - As a visitor, I should easily be able to navigate through the site and read all the labels.
+> - As a visitor, I should be able to communicate with an associate for any additional questions or technical issues.
+> - As a visitor, I should be able to understand.